 Located in northwest Portugal, this remarkable city is best known for its river, the Douro, and its famous port wine.
 Porto is one of the oldest cities in Europe and is listed as a UNESCO World Heritage Site.

-We spent a total of 3 days wandering the city’s tight and windy stone roads.
-It wasn’t enough.
+We spent a total of 3 days in Porto, wandering it’s tight and windy stone roads.
+It wasn’t enough time.